tntim96/JSCover/README.md

 Project files for both IDEs are checked in, but any editor can be used.
 Before checking in any changes, be sure to run the build files `pre-commit`.
 Some care needs to be taken as coverage is currently only around 87% - this is now being improved.
+This only includes unit and integration tests, however, acceptance test coverage is collected and can be viewed by running the `cobertura-report` target manually after `pre-commit`.

 To save repository space, the acceptance test framework HTMLUnit is not checked in.
 Download HTML Unit (2.10) and unzip it to the same parent directory as JSCover to match